mattsheppard/gethostname4j/README.md

 I was frustrated to find that the common-ish Java idiom of `InetAddress.getLocalHost().getHostName()` was returning localhost in some cases that only seemd solved by tinkering with `/etc/hosts`.
 This library uses JNA to directly call the C library's gethostname method (or `Kernel32Util.getComputerName()` on Windows), and gives you back the hostname it got.

-You can get it via maven with...
+You can get it from maven central with a dependency like this...

 ```
     <dependency>